jacksalici/smart-bus-stop/README.md

 From each station, moreover, the server receives the number of people awaiting there and if someone requests help using the specific button.
 The request is forwarded via MQTT to the upcoming bus.

-The count of the people in the crowd is presented to the system administrators with a specific page.
+The count of the people in the crowd is presented to the system administrators on a specific page.
 Bus lines that can't manage all the people are highlighted.

 For the developers, the server has an API endpoint that let to fetch real-time data from the stops such as the number of people there.